polinchw/docker-tools/README.md

 - Run a Docker Service on the swarm with this (example) command:

   sudo docker service create --replicas 2 --name helloworld -p:8080:8080 polinchw/run-helloworld

+- You can also run all the commands from the Docker Machine.
+This could be very useful if you want script the whole deployment:

+  docker-machine ssh docker-test-swarm-master 'sudo docker service create --replicas 2 --name docker-test p:8080:8080
+  polinchw/run-helloworld'

 ## Add a load balancer
 - Front your new Docker Swarm with a load balancer.
 Here is an example on how to set up an https load balancer.